« Visit Fantastic Pest Control

 Fresh Acorns

 Since the scent of fresh acorns is quite attractive to these insects, you can take a few and wrap them in a cloth.
 When the breeding season begins, adults lay their eggs on the cloth, and their larvae eat the acorns as they grow.
-After the warm season (the time during which the woodworm reproduces) is over, the cloth and its unpleasant occupants can be disposed of.

-Even though it is quite a slow method, it is effective as a complement to other treatments and it can even be used as prevention.
+Even though it is quite a slow method, it is effective as a complement to other treatments, and it can even be used as prevention.

 Plastic Cover